sanjar-notes/ror/Home/4_resource_itineraries/1_railstutorial_book_read/6_Modeling_users.md

 	end
 	```
 	- Working with validations.
 If a record object is invalid, it will not be saved to the DB. `robject.save` will return false.
-	- To check if an robject is valid, use `robject.valid?`
+	- To check if an robject is valid, use `robject.valid?`.
+To check invalid, use `robject.invalid?`.
-	- To see the validation errors, use `robject.errors.full_messages`.
+	- To see the validation errors, use `robject.errors.full_messages`, and to see if a specific attribute has failed, check `robject.errors[:attributeName]`.

 ###### Email validation (regex)
 For validating email, I'm using REGEX.
 So in `app/model/user.rb`, add